EshaanAgg/web/src/content/blog/go.md

 - To model inheritance, we use "embedding" of one structure into the other.
 - The properties of the 'embedded' struct are not accessible in the constructor of the 'embedding' struct.
 We can use a factory to initalise them properly.
 - This is not exactly OOP, but some similarity is indeed present.
 - If we embed struct `A` into struct `B`, and then have a common property `X`, then by default we would be accessing `B`'s `X`.
 To access the other, we need to explicity say `B.A.X`.
 (This is one of the things I loved about Go.
-Everything is so clear, and there is no ambiguity.
-You have to be explicit about what you want, so that you don't get any runtime wierdness)
+Everything is so clear and there is no ambiguity.
+You have to be explicit about what you want, so that you don't get any runtime wierdness!)

 **Interfaces** are a definition of methods.
 They emulate polymorphism from OOP.
 They have implicit implementation and can be embedded in other interfaces as well.